-Anne Carswell has been a committed and passionate occupational therapist for 50 years.
+Anne was a committed, passionate occupational therapist for over 50 years.
 She received her occupational therapy and graduate education from McGill University and her doctoral degree from the University of Toronto.

-Anne has worked as a clinician with children and then as the Director of an occupational therapy department helped to develop and implement programs in mental health, injured workers, acute and long term care and an outpatient clinic for children with learning disabilities.
-Her last clinical experience was as a community occupational therapist in psychogeriatrics, focusing on maintaining persons with dementia in their own homes and consulting to long term care institutions.
+Clinically, Anne first worked with children; then as the Director of an Occupational Therapy department helped to develop and implement OT programs in mental health, injured workers, acute and long term care and an outpatient clinic for children with learning disabilities.
+In her last clinical experience as a community occupational therapist in psychogeriatrics, focusing on maintaining persons with dementia in their own homes and provided consultation to long term care institutions.

-Her research mirrored her clinical experience and is exemplified through her publications.
-She initially studied children with chronic physical and intellectual disabilities and their families.
-Then her research included studying older adults living in the community with cognitive losses, pain, and physical dysfunction.
-She developed and tested an observational measure of function in persons with dementia.
+Her research mirrored her clinical experience exemplified by refereed publications and conference proceedings.
+Initially studying community integration in children with chronic physical and intellectual disabilities along with their families.
+In later years she explored the functional measurement of older adults living in the community with cognitive losses, pain, and physical dysfunction.

 One of her most fortunate professional opportunities was to collaborate with five other brilliant, committed and energetic occupational therapists who form the COPM research team and she counts this collaboration as one of her most important and gratifying contributions to the occupational therapy profession.